OutRight United Nations Religious Fellowship Program 2022 for LGBTI human rights defenders

 Value of Award:

 - Fellows will be funded to travel to four of these five meetings, each of which generally lasts 1-2 weeks.
 Funding includes roundtrip airfare, accommodations, visa fees, ground transportation, and per diem.

 - OutRight UN Fellows are expected to attend four of the five meetings highlighted above.
 They will also be required to participate in activities around communications including social media highlights during sessions and reflection blogs.
 Fellows will also be required to produce a final report of their experience of the fellowship as well as participate in a follow up survey 6 months after the fellowship concludes to measure the impact of the fellowship on their national advocacy.

 Duration of Programme: 12 months

-How to Apply: If you are an LGBTI activist from the Caribbean, Africa, or Latin America and feel you or your organization will benefit from taking part in OutRight’s UN Fellowship, please fill out the questionnaire below.
+If you are an LGBTIQ activist from the Caribbean, Latin America, Sub-Saharan Africa, Asia and the Pacific, or the Middle East and North Africa and feel you or your organization will benefit from taking part in OutRight’s UN Fellowship, please fill out the application here.

 Application deadline extended to January 23, 2022.
 The successful applications will be confirmed by February 9th 2022.

 If you have any questions regarding this Fellowship, please contact Luíza Veado at [email protected]